-The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction.
-This is where the record assembles and later digitized.
-Maryland’s criminal records archive usually tends to go back as far as the early 1970s—which is when different institutions began to compile criminal and arrest data started to centralize and compile into an organized database much like we use today.
-Accuracy was more commonly affected by a human error in the past.
-In the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer.
+The accuracy of criminal records data largely depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+Maryland's criminal records archives usually tend to go back as far as the early 1970s—which is when different institutions began to compile criminal and arrest data into an organized, centralized database, much like we use today.
+Accuracy was more commonly affected by the human error in the past.
+However, in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer.
 As a result, the information provided on StateRecords.org will vary from person to person.

 Maryland Megan’s Law

 Megan's Law is the term for state laws that create and keep up a sex offender registry, which provides information on registered sex offenders to the public.
 The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's own neighborhood.
-Soon after passage of this first Megan's Law, the federal government implemented a requirement that all states set up sex offender registries and offer the public with information about those registered, Maryland Sex Offender Registry
+Soon after passage of this first Megan's Law, the federal government implemented a requirement that all states set up sex offender registries and offer the public with information about those registered.
+The Maryland Sex Offender Registry

 is one of many important tools that families can use to protect themselves, their children, and those they care for from people with criminal sexual behaviors.